botblock/BLAPI/README.md

 All the people who helped making BLAPI are listed in [AUTHORS](https://github.com/T0TProduction/BLAPI/blob/master/AUTHORS)

-By default we use the [BotBlock API](https://botblock.org/api/docs#count) to post all the data
+By default we fetch bot list information from the [BotBlock API](https://botblock.org/api/docs#count) and post all the data.